Konamiman/NestorWeb/README.md

 ## Security considerations

-I shouldn't be saying this but: yes, using basic authentication over plain HTTP is highly unsecure; and storing passwords in environment items isn't any more secure either.
+I shouldn't need to say this but: yes, using basic authentication over plain HTTP is highly unsecure; and storing passwords in environment items isn't any more secure either.
 Also no, NestorWeb hasn't passed anything remotely similar to a security audit and is not "battle-tested".
 But come on, this is a web server for MSX computers.
 If you use it for something really important or to serve sensitive data, well, it's only your fault; I provide this program as-is and... well, go and read [the license](LICENSE.txt) please.

 ## Last but not least...